wwfyde/dify-docs/en/user-guide/creating-dify-apps/creating-an-application.md

 # Quickstart

-In Dify, an "application" refers to a real-world scenario application built on large language models such as GPT.
+In MoLook, an "application" refers to a real-world scenario application built on large language models such as GPT.
 By creating an application, you can apply intelligent AI technology to specific needs.
 It encompasses both the engineering paradigms for developing AI applications and the specific deliverables.

 **In short, an application delivers to developers:**